fluree/docs.flur.ee/src/content/docs/query/sparql.md

 Each triple in a query refers to a particular dataset.
 A single triple cannot reference multiple datasets.

-Additionally, if a clause contains no prefixes, for example `?creator ?label ?name.`, then we assume that the clause is referring to the current FlureeDB.
+Additionally, if a clause contains no prefixes, for example `?creator ?label ?name.`, then we assume that the clause is referring to the current Fluree.
 However, if the clause is referring to an outside source, such as Wikidata, then you can simply add a prefix to any of the variables, for example `?creator wd:?label ?name.`

 ### Additional Options

 In addition to the items listed here, SPARQL supports additional options, such as additional aggregate functions, UNIONs, nested SELECT clauses, and FILTER and OPTIONAL clauses.
-While submitting a SPARQL query to FlureeDB with these additional options may not throw an error, these options will be ignored.
+While submitting a SPARQL query to Fluree with these additional options may not throw an error, these options will be ignored.
 We will expand SPARQL support in subsequent releases.

 Key | Format | Explanation